prettydiff/browser_test/documentation/browsers.md

 ## Notes
 In the following documentation the port 9000 is used.
 Any open port is acceptable, which is any unused port number from 1-65535.
 A provided value of 0 means the application will randomly choose an available port.
 Multiple browsers can be tested simultaneously, but they cannot share the same port numbers.

 Each browser that ships their own developer tools package provides their own proprietary protocol and documentation.
-However most modern browsers appear to also support the Chrome Developer Tools Protocol (CDP) for remote access: https://chromedevtools.github.io/devtools-protocol/
+However most modern browsers appear to also support the Chrome DevTools Protocol (CDP) for remote access: https://chromedevtools.github.io/devtools-protocol/

 ## Executing terminal applications
 The following documentation uses the `start` command to launch the application.
 The command name per operating system is as follows: